jamaps/red_light_cameras_toronto/README.md

 7 - Save the .geojson file as a .js file and edit it so the data is attached to a variable

-    var campoints = geojson_data
+    var campoints = { geojson_data }

-8 - Create map icon for camera locations and load it onto the map via L.geoJson.
+8 - Create map icon for camera locations and load it into the map with the .js file using L.geoJson

 9 - Set the bounds of the map and add a title to the map.

-10 - Add attribution as a seperate div at the bottom of the map.
+10 - Add attribution as a separate div at the bottom of the map.

-11 - Use CSS to style and fit both divs onto the same page
+11 - Use CSS to style and fit both divs into a single page view without a scroll bar

     #map { height: calc(100vh - 17px); }
     #footer { height: 16px; }